nasuni-labs/nasuni-api-utilities/Paths/README.md

 **Name**: SetAutoCache.ps1

 ## Set Global File Lock and Mode for a Path
-This script uses the NMC API to set Global File Lock and mode for the specified mode for the given path.
-The script checks the Volumes snapshot status for all Edge Appliances and waits using the specified retry delay and retry limit until snapshots are idle before executing the command to configure GFL.
-When configuring GFL, the script first confirms that the path is valid before setting Global File Lock and mode.\
+This script uses the NMC API to set Global File Lock and mode for the specified path.
+Since GFL cannot be set while snapshots are running, the script includes retry delay and retry limit that will automatically retry setting GFL.
+The script will return an error when setting GFL if the path is invalid (paths are case sensitive.\
 **NMC API Endpoint Used**: Enable GFL on a Path - http://docs.api.nasuni.com/nmc/api/1.2.0/index.html#enable-global-locking-and-its-various-modes-on-a-specified-path
 **Required Inputs**: NMC hostname, username, password, volume_guid, path, mode, RetryLimit, RetryDelay.\
 **Compatibility**: Nasuni 8.5 or higher required\
-**Known Issues**: Global File Lock must be enabled in the customer's license, and Remote Access must be enabled for the volume.
+**Known Issues**: Global File Lock must be licensed, and Remote Access must be enabled for the volume.
 GFL can only be set when the volume snapshot status is idle, meaning that it is not allowed to be set if any Edge Appliance is running a snapshot for the volume.
 Disabling GFL is not currently supported via NMC API.\
 **Name**: SetGFLandMode.ps1

 ## Set Global File Lock and Mode for Multiple Paths